 This section will describe the sequence of operations inside the simulator to provide an understanding about its working.
-A sequence diagram about the main operations of simulator is also given below to enhance the clarity.
+A sequence diagram about the main operations of the simulator is given below to enhance the clarity.

 Fig 5: Sequence diagram showing sequence of operations inside "load" and "run" command